 These piña colada jello shots are made with triple sec and Malibu, are full of coconut flavor and are perfect for your next summer party.
 They taste exactly like the classic tropical drink, except in a boozy jello shot.

-I swore the last time I made this piña colada recipe that I would turn that recipe into a unique jello shot that we could enjoy at our summer pool party.
+I swore the last time I made my Malibu piña colada recipe that I would turn that recipe into a unique jello shot that we could enjoy at our summer pool party.
 It’s such as easy way to serve your guests without worrying about drinks getting watered down, or standing by the blender all day.
-You should have some leftover rum, so use it to make a batch of boozy pineapple spears or a fish bowl drink!
+You should have some leftover rum, so use it to make a batch of boozy pineapple spears, a Malibu Bay Breeze, or a fish bowl drink!

 Love delicious treats that are boozy?
 Be sure to try my Boozy creamsicle float, margarita popsicles, or a pretty Starburst cocktail.
-You may also want to make another batch of jello-shots, but switch things up and go with tequila sunrise or orange creamsicle.
-If you have a little extra time, the strawberry daiquiri jello shooters are made directly with fresh strawberries.
+You may also want to make another batch of jello-shots, but switch things up and go with blue Hawaiian jello shots or Dole whip jello shots.
+If you have a little extra time, the strawberry daiquiri jello shots are poured directly into fresh strawberries.
 They are delish and look great for parties.

 What do I Need for this Recipe?

 - box of island pineapple jello mix – this is full of tropical flavors and is a star ingredient!

 - boiling water – dissolves the gelatin mixture.

 - real pineapple juice – keeps the liquid ratio perfect, while adding more pineapple flavors.